A framework for the next generation of stationary cosmological models: Other checks

 \subsection{Supernovae Ia}

 Though supernovae of type Ia (SN Ia) can not be studied over a range of redshifts as wide as quasars, their luminosity distance can be determined with a much higher accuracy \cite{Riess:98,Perlmutter:99}.
-Like for quasars, the 1048 SN Ia of the Pantheon sample were gathered in 42 groups of 25 SN Ia with similar redshifts,\footnote{With 23 SN Ia in the highest-redshift group.} the average redshift and distance modulus of each group being used for the present analysis.
+Like for quasars, the 1048 SN Ia of the Pantheon sample were gathered in 42 groups of 25 SN Ia with similar redshifts,\footnote{With 23 SN Ia in the highest-redshift group.} the average redshift and distance modulus of each group being used for the present analysis, together with the corresponding standard errors.

-As shown in Figure \ref{Fig:snIa}, with $H_0 \tau_\gamma$ = 0.32, the absolute magnitude of a SN Ia being $M = -19.4$\footnote{$\mu = m_B - M$, where $m_B$ is the apparent magnitude of the supernova.} \cite{Union2:12sh} ($\mu_0$ = 43.1), eqn \ref{eq:mu} matches the distance moduli of the SN Ia (reduced $\chi^2_{dof}$ = 0.04).
-Indeed, a weighted least-square fit of these data yields $H_0 \tau_\gamma$ = 0.317 $\pm$ 0.004 ($\mu_0 + M$ = 23.74 $\pm$ 0.01).
+As shown in Figure \ref{Fig:snIa}, with, as found above, $\varepsilon$ = 3.1, the absolute magnitude of a SN Ia being $M=-19.36$ \cite{Union2:12sh} ($\mu_0$ = 43.1)\footnote{$\mu = m_B - M$, where $m_B$ is the apparent magnitude of the supernova.}, eqn \ref{eq:mu} matches the distance moduli of the SN Ia (reduced $\chi^2_{dof}$ = 1.14).
+Indeed, a weighted least-square fit of these data yields $\varepsilon$ = 3.15 $\pm$ 0.04 ($\mu_0 + M$ = 23.74 $\pm$ 0.01).

-Note that with $\Lambda$CDM as the background cosmology ($\Omega_m$ = 0.315, $\Omega_k$ = 0 \cite{Planck:18}), the quality of the fit is similar (reduced $\chi^2_{dof}$ = 0.04).
+Note that with $\Lambda$CDM as the background cosmology ($\Omega_m$ = 0.315, $\Omega_k$ = 0),\cite{Planck:18} the quality of the fit is similar (reduced $\chi^2_{dof}$ = 1.09).